kvn1234/animated-blocks/README.md

 > "Gutenberg" is the name of the project to create a new editor experience for WordPress.
 The goal is to create a new post and page editing experience that makes it easy for anyone to create rich post layouts.

 # Requirements
-PHP 5.6+ recommended, WordPress 4.9+.
-The [Gutenberg Plugin](https://wordpress.org/plugins/gutenberg/) must be installed.
+PHP 5.6+ recommended, WordPress 5.0+.
+Gutenberg must be enable.

 # Note: